webleon/Hackintosh-OptiPlex-7070-SFF/README.md

 **Only tested on Clover EFI bootloader.**

 **2020-11-15**
-* Upload a basic EFI folder with Opencore Bootloader.
-Tested on Big Sur 11.0.1, everything works fine except onboard ALC255 audio.
+* Added a basic EFI folder with Opencore Bootloader.
+* Tested on Big Sur 11.0.1, everything works fine except onboard ALC255 audio.
+* Because I added a dedicate GPU RX560, changed SMBIOS to iMac 19,1.

 **2020-03-27**
 * Update MacOS to Catalina 10.15.4

 ## Introdution
 This is the Hackintosh EFI Folder for Dell OptiPlex 7070 Small Form Factor.
-The configuration settings support MacOS Catalina 10.15.3 with resolution up to 3840 x 2160.
+The configuration settings support MacOS Catalina and Big Sur.
 Because deep sleep will cause a kernel panic and the screens will display all green or black, so I blocked sleep in BIOS.
+If you using the UHD 630 iGPU, Set SMBIOS to Macmini 8,1; with a dedicate GPU better set SMBIOS to iMac 19,1.
-You will have to **generate a new serial and SmUUID** before login to your iCloud account.
+You will have to **generate a new serial/MLB/SmUUID** before login to your iCloud account.

 ## Hardware Specs
 * **Desktop Computer**: [Dell OptiPlex 7070 Small Form Factor](https://www.dell.com/tc/business/p/optiplex-7070-desktop/pd)
 * **CPU**: [Intel® Core™ i7-9700](https://ark.intel.com/content/www/us/en/ark/products/191792/intel-core-i7-9700-processor-12m-cache-up-to-4-70-ghz.html)
 * **iGPU**: Intel® UHD Graphics 630
+* **GPU**: Radeon™ RX 560 (low profile)
 * **RAM**: 64GB DDR4 2666 Daul Channel
 * **HDD**: TOSHIBA RC500 NVMe SSD 500G
 * **Wi-Fi & Bluetooth**: BCM943602CS with NGFF Adapter